Tips on Filling Out Form I-134 for the K-1 Fiance Visa

 How a U.S. citizen sponsoring a fiance can successfully fill in the form showing intended financial support.

-As part of the K-1 fiancé visa application process, the U.S. consulate will require applicants to show that they are not likely to become public charges—that is, someone who will depend on government assistance or welfare.
-Typically, the U.S. citizen is asked to show that they will support the applicant, as described in How Much Income a K-1 Fiancé Visa Applicant's Sponsor Needs to Show.
-In order to make this showing, the consulate may ask the U.S. citizen to fill out what's known as a Form I-134 Affidavit of Support, issued by U.S. Citizenship and Immigration Services (USCIS).
+As part of the K-1 fiancé visa application process, the U.S. consulate will require applicants to show that they are not likely to become public charges—that is, that they won't depend on government assistance or welfare.
+Typically, the petitioning U.S. citizen is asked to show a willingness to support the applicant, as described in How Much Income a K-1 Fiancé Visa Applicant's Sponsor Needs to Show.
+In order to make this showing, the consulate may ask the U.S. citizen to fill out what's known as a Form I-134 Declaration of Financial Support, issued by U.S. Citizenship and Immigration Services (USCIS).

 Part 1.
 Basis for Filing